 He is currently the Chairman of Spire Bank Kenya Limited and Director of NairobiHospice.
 Mr Rahedi holds a Bachelor of Science in Business Administration (Accounting) from the United States International University (USIU) and a Master of Business Administration (Finance) from the University of Nairobi.
-He is a Certified Public Accountant and a Member of Institute of Certified Public Accountants of Kenya (ICPAK) and a Member of the Institute of Directors (K).
+He is a Certified Public Accountant and a Member of Institute of Certified Public Accountants of Kenya (ICPAK).

-Mr Stephen Mutai born in 1965 is a transformational leader with unmatched experience in Health Care Management, Policy Formation, Implementation and Reporting, Community Mobilization and Budgeting.
+Mr Stephen Mutai is a transformational leader with unmatched experience in Health Care Management, Policy Formation, Implementation and Reporting, Community Mobilization and Budgeting.

 Mr Stephen Mutai holds a Bachelors Degree in Commerce, an MBA in Health Administration and has attended trainings on governance.
-He is member of the Institute of Internal Auditors and a Member of the Institute of Directors (K).
+He is member of the Institute of Internal Auditors.
 He has previously served as a Director and Board member at Agricultural Finance Corporation (AFC) where he spearheaded the development of new financial systems.
-Mr Mutai also headed the Finance and Procurement Committee of the Board at the National Hospital Insurance Fund (NHIF).
+Mr Mutai also headed the Finance and Procurement Committee of the Board at the National Hospital Insurance Fund (NHIF)

-FCPA Bernard Ndungu Alternate to Cabinet Secretary The National Treasury (Non-Executive Director)
+FCPA Bernard Ndungu Alternate to Cabinet Secretary The National Treasury - (Non-Executive Director)

-FCPA Bernard Ndungu, born in 1970 holds a masters degree in Public Finance Management from the University of London and a Bachelor of Commerce degree (Finance Option) from the University of Nairobi.
-He is also a Fellowship member of the Institute of Certified Public Accountants of Kenya (ICPAK) and a Member of the Institute of Directors (K).
+FCPA Bernard Ndungu, holds a masters degree in Public Finance Management from the University of London and a Bachelor of Commerce degree (Finance Option) from the University of Nairobi.
+He is also a Fellowship member of the Institute of Certified Public Accountants of Kenya (ICPAK).
 Prior to being appointed as Director General at the National Treasury in December 2014, he worked as a Director in Price water house Cooopers (PwC), and previously worked for Ernst & Young.

-FCPA Bernard is a Public Financial Management Specialist with experience in accountancy, audit, value-formoney review, procurement, tax, business risk analysis, systems review and re-engineering, development of process manuals, policies and procedures, training and institutional capacity building covering various sectors.
+FCPA Bernard is a Public Financial Management Specialist with experience in accountancy, audit, value-for-money review, procurement, tax, business risk analysis, systems review and re-engineering, development of process manuals, policies and procedures, training and institutional capacity building covering various sectors.

 FCPA Bernard is the Director General Accounting Services and Quality Assurance at the National Treasury, Government of Kenya, a position that puts him in charge of Accounting function of Government, National Sub County Treasuries, the Integrated Financial Management Information System (IFMIS), Government Digital Payments Unit and the Internal Audit Function of the National Government.
-He represents the Cabinet Secretary/National Treasury in various boards.
+He represents the Cabinet Secretary/National Treasury in various boards